FelixFahne/3/README.md

    `--convert-only` if you want to skip the analysis section of the script.

 2. **Train a model**
    Use `dialogue_pred.ipynb` (or `ESL_AddedExperinments.ipynb`) in Jupyter Notebook.
 Load the CSV files created in step 1 and follow the cells to train a simple model.
+The training CSV must include a column named `label`.

 3. **Evaluate**
    After training, you can run evaluation steps in the notebook or compare results with the CSVs inside `2024ACLESLMainCodes_Results`.
+The evaluation CSV must also include a column named `label` so accuracy can be computed.

 This simplified workflow should help you get started even if you are new to Python.
 The larger directory structure mentioned in earlier READMEs (e.g. `dataset/SLDEA`, `notebooks/`, `figures/`, `utils/`, `reports/`) is not present in this repository.